-I started a series of article explaining how hardware startup can establish product lifecycle management strategy and why it can be beneficial already early in their product development cycle.
-You can catch up on these blog posts here – PLM 101: Product Lifecycle for Hardware Startups and 5 Elements of PLM for Hardware Startup.
+I started a series of articles explaining how hardware startups can establish a product lifecycle management strategy and why it can be beneficial already early in their product development cycle.
+You can catch up on these blog posts here – PLM 101: Product Lifecycle for Hardware Startups and 5 Elements of PLM for Hardware Startups.

-There are two top priorities when you run manufacturing company of any size: quality and cost.
+There are two top priorities when you run a manufacturing company of any size: quality and cost.

 Today I want to focus on product cost and how it is related to product lifecycle records.
-While I explained you about importance of setting product records, managing documents, parts, bill of materials and change tracking, I didn’t manage the last important thing product cost.
+While I explained to you the importance of setting product records, managing documents, parts, bills of materials, and change tracking, I didn’t manage the last important thing product cost.
 Everything starts and ends with product cost.
 If you cannot predict and manage it, the odds are your product will go bankrupt even before you manufacture it.

 How to get cost assessment done

 Establishing methods and tools to manage product records is your way to get cost assessment under control.
-It is well known fact that 70-90% of product cost is influenced by 20-30% of parts.
-So, the ability use PDM/PLM tool to deconstruct product data into right groups is essential.
-However, this is just a beginning of managing your product lifecycle.
+It is well-known fact that 70-90% of product cost is influenced by 20-30% of parts.
+So, the ability to use PDM/PLM tools to deconstruct product data into the right groups is essential.
+However, this is just the beginning of managing your product lifecycle.

 Another aspect of cost assessment is manufacturability.
-Cost of manufacturing tools, assembly process, quality and testing processes are all elements in your product cost assessment.
-Good data management and PLM tools can help you to manage that aspects of product development cost in a right way.
+The cost of manufacturing tools, assembly process, quality, and testing processes are all elements in your product cost assessment.
+Good data management and PLM tools can help you to manage those aspects of product development costs in the right way.

-Finally, one of the very often missed element of product data record is packaging and spare / maintenance part.
-To include that information into product data lifecycle is essential too.
+Finally, one of the very often missed elements of the product data record is the packaging and spare / maintenance part.
+Including that information in the product, and data lifecycle is essential too.

-Net-net, to have an ability to manage a full structure of information influencing product cost is a very important even during early stages of product development and transfer to manufacturing.
+Net-net, to have an ability to manage a full structure of information influencing product cost is very important even during the early stages of product development and transfer to manufacturing.

 Bill of Material is an essential part of product record and lifecycle.
-Therefore, it is important to manage a diversity of information coming to bill of material in the right way.
-Most of product manufactured today are not simple collection of mechanical parts as it was decades ago.
+Therefore, it is important to manage a diversity of information coming to the bill of material in the right way.
+Most product manufactured today is not a simple collection of mechanical parts as it was decades ago.

 In addition to managing parts, it is essential to include absolutely EVERYTHING you can think about influencing your product cost.
-It is packaging, service components, transportation services, etc. Missed part in bill of materials can cost you a fortune, when your won’t be able to ship it to your customers.
+It is packaging, service components, transportation services, etc. Missed parts in the bill of materials can cost you a fortune when you won’t be able to ship it to your customers.

 What is my conclusion?
-To establish product lifecycle foundation including product record and related data management functions early in product design and prototyping phase is very important.
-It can help to set up basic data records and make product cost assessment early in the process.
-Overall, it will increase changes to meet projected product cost and delivery dates.
-Hardware developers should consider using data management tools to perform structuring of product components and assemblies.
-Solid data foundation can also help establishing product database to manage full lifecycle of the product prototype, contract manufacturing, RFQ and later on quality processes.
+Establishing a product lifecycle foundation including product records and related data management functions early in the product design and prototyping phase is very important.
+It can help to set up basic data records and make product cost assessments early in the process.
+Overall, it will increase the chances to meet projected product costs and delivery dates.
+Hardware developers should consider using data management tools to perform the structuring of product components and assemblies.
+Solid data foundation can also help establish a product database to manage the full lifecycle of the product prototype, contract manufacturing, RFQ, and later on quality processes.
 Just my thoughts…